expo/expo-pixi/README.md

 # expo-pixi

 Tools to use [Pixi.js](http://www.pixijs.com/) in Expo!

-To get started: `yarn add expo-pixi` in your Expo project and import it with `import ExpoPixi from 'expo-pixi';`.
+To get started: `yarn add expo-pixi pixi.js url path` in your Expo project and import it with `import ExpoPixi from 'expo-pixi';`.

 ## Functions